jdwarren11/SoundSense/README.md

 # SoundSense

 A web application to listen and compare different songs and their associated SoundCloud analytics.
-Performs sentiment analysis on the comments of each selected song using Alchemy's API and visualizes the extracted keywords by their relevance and sentiment score.
-Also displays graphs comparing other analystics such as plays, likes, and followers.
+Performs sentiment analysis on the comments of each selected song using Alchemy's API and visualizes the extracted keywords by their relevance and sentiment score on a scatter plot.
+Also displays four other graphs comparing analytics ratios such as plays, likes, followers and comments over the length of the song.

 - Enter a song title or artist in the search bar to search SoundCloud
 - Click "add" button to add song to analyze queue